Table of Contents

 P*(pow((1+r/n), n*t))

-The following examples show how to use these formulas in Python to calculate the ending value of investments in different scenarios.
+The following sections present three distinct financial scenarios, utilizing these Python methods to calculate the ending value of investments under varying compounding frequencies.

 Example 1: Compound Interest Formula with Annual Compounding